Sensō-ji: History

 The origins of Sensō-ji are uncertain.
 According to legends found in sources such as the "Sensō Engi", the temple began in the Asuka period when the brothers Hinokuma Hamanari and Takenari discovered a statue of Kannon while fishing in the Sumida River in 628.
 The headman of their village, Haji no Nakatomo became a monk and converted his home into a temple.
 In 645, a monk named Katsumi renovated the temple and, following a revelation in a dream, designated the statue as a hibutsu image.
 The statue is said to be made of gold and measuring approximately 5.5 centimeters in height, but its true details is unknown as it is never displayed to the public.
 If this account is true, it would make Sensō-ji the oldest-established temple in Tokyo.
 In 857, during the early Heian period and in 828, Ennin visited the temple and carved a maedachi Kannon statue (a statue for people to worship in place of the secret image).
 In 942, when Taira no Kinmasa was appointed Musashi-no-kami, he renovated the shichidō garan, and the Kaminarimon Gate and Niōmon Gate were constructed at this time.

 However, the first documented reference to Sensō-ji is in the Kamakura-period "Azuma Kagami."
 According to this chronicle, in 1181, carpenters were called in by Minamoto no Yoritomo from Asakusa to build Tsurugaoka Hachiman-gū in Kamakura.
 Additionally, in 1192, monks from Sensō-ji participated in the 49th day memorial service for Emperor Goshirakawa held at Shōchōjū-in in Kamakura.
 Lady Nijō described her visit to Sensō-ji in her Towazugatari in 1290.
-In 1590, Tokugawa Ieyasu, who was in Edo, designated Senso-ji as an official place of prayer for the shogunate and granted the temple 500 koku of land..
-Sensō-ji's buildings had burned down many times before theEdo period, and after the start of the Tokugawa shogunate, they were destroyed by fire twice, in 1631 and 1642.
+In 1590, Tokugawa Ieyasu, who was in Edo, designated Senso-ji as an official place of prayer for the shogunate and granted the temple 500 koku of land.
+Sensō-ji's buildings had burned down many times before the Edo period, and after the start of the Tokugawa shogunate, they were destroyed by fire twice, in 1631 and 1642.
 However, with the assistance of the third shogun, Tokugawa Iemitsu, the five-story pagoda was rebuilt in 1648 and the main hall in 1649.
 In 1685, shops that would become "Nakamise" were established on the main approach to the temple.
 The temple granted these businesses permission in exchange for charging local residents for cleaning the grounds.
 By the mid-Edo period, street performances and other events began to take place in the area at the back west of the temple grounds, commonly known as "Okuyama," and the temple grounds became a place of entertainment for the common people.
 Between 1843 and the following year, the three Edo theaters moved to Asakusa, further strengthening this trend.